MiaFrey/SustainableFinanceH2/README.md

 Figure 21: Plot of sum of the 3 Scopes
 ```

 The two graphs in Figure [21] explain why more weight was allocated to \"CREALOGIX HOLDING\" than to \"MASSIMO ZANETTI\".
 Indeed, the emissions are much higher for the company \"MASSIMO ZANETTI\".
-It is a coffee production company and its Scope 3 has the highest emissions [@bib:massimo].
+It is a coffee production company and its Scope 3 has the highest emissions [[23]](#23).
 This result is consistent with reality because coffee is one of the products that emit the most CO2 during its entire supply chain.
 This can be observed in Figure [22], where it can be seen that the biggest part of the emissions is related to the cultivation of the coffee beans, which is included in Scope 3 of the company.

 <p align="center">